UMWRG/demos/gams_demo_suite/EBSD_Tutorial/README.md

 Purpose of Model
 ----------------
 Economics of Balancing Supply and Demand (EBSD) planning framework has been used by the water industry in England since 2002.
 The base model is formulated as a mixed integer linear programming optimisation model that selects the least cost annual schedule of supply and demand management options that meet forecasted demand over the planning horizon.
 This a simple tutorial model for EBSD where a hypothetical regional system composed by two water companies is considered.
-Water Company 1 has one demand node named ‘WRZ1’, node ‘WRZ2’ belongs to Company 2.
+Water Company 1 has one demand node named WRZ1, node WRZ12, belongs to Company 2.
 Existing and optional future schemes are represented through nodes, interconnected via links to their respective demand nodes.
-Demand nodes‘WRZ2’ can also receive water from ‘WRZ1’ through an existing link or two optional ones.
-The demand required in nodes ‘WRZ1’ and ‘WRZ2’ are given. .
+Demand nodes WRZ2 can also receive water from WRZ1 through an existing link or two optional ones.
+The demand required in nodes WRZ1 and WRZ2 are given.
 The planning period 26 years, from year 2010 to year 2035.

 Running the Model
 -----------------